-AOOS and partners have received funding from NOAA to develop data visualization tools for Alaska’s Arctic.
+AOOS and partners received funding from NOAA to develop data visualization tools for Alaska’s Arctic.
 The collection and synthesis of spatial data into a suite of visualization tools is a critical step for long-term collaborative planning in Alaska for a wide range of coastal uses.
 This project was called STAMP, and helped develop the AOOS Arctic Portal which is now live on the AOOS website and available to the public.

 - Goal: Develop data integration & visualization tools that could be used for future decision-making relating to potential commercial fisheries in the Arctic.